 Which tips help students with academic tutorials?

-This is the first of two lessons about One-to-One Tutorials.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about One-to-One Tutorials.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of academic and personal tutorials

 – Focus specifically on academic tutorials about EAP assessments and how to prepare for them

 – Learn eight tips for getting the most out of academic tutorials

 While most students will have heard of the term ‘tutorial’ before beginning their undergraduate degree, many may not fully understand how these interactions differ to other tutor-learner experiences.
 High schools may better prepare students for the concept of a tutor-lead lecture or a group-focussed seminar than a one-to-one tutorial.
 However, because students will no doubt experience these three learning environments regardless of where they study or which course they complete, it’s important to become familiar with the expectations and outcomes of all three.